 And help doesn’t always have to be expensive.
-You can ask peers in the Collective for advice or to hop in a quick call to brainstorm.
+You can ask peers in the co-working room at the Rebel Office Resource Library for advice or to hop in a quick call to brainstorm.
 However, working with a coach can also push you forward incredibly quickly, so don’t hesitate too long to spend money on that either.
 No point in reinventing the wheel when someone else has done it and can help you do it too.

 Connect with Frederike

 To learn more about Frederike, her Scale Your Genius Blueprint, or to just say hi, you can connect with her on Instagram @frederikeharms, on LinkedIn, or over on her website.
 You can also take her quiz to see exactly how ready your business is to scale.